 Why We Build Bluebird

-Life is a long walk along those paths, step by step.
-As Charlie Munger once said:
+Life is a journey we take, step by step.
+Charlie Munger once said:

 Spend each day trying to be a little wiser than you were when you woke up… Step by step you get ahead, but not necessarily in fast spurts.

-We hope Bluebird can help you walk along your paths, and get started to become.
+We hope Bluebird can help you walk along your paths, make daily progress, and get started to become.

 Bluebird’s Manual of Getting Started